 Jeronimos Monastery is a gold mine for understanding Portugal's culture and history.

 The Church of Santa Maria is a major highlight inside Jeronimos Monastery.
 It has a stunning exterior featuring Manueline-style architecture.
 The church was built in the 16th century but continues to amaze visitors with its intricate stone carvings, rib vaults, and pretty stained-glass windows.
-The rib vaults, constructed by João de Castilho, are exceptionally unique and offer a fresh design perspective.
 Visitors are also amazed at the grand arches, soaring ceilings, and other elements of the Church of Santa Maria.
-You can explore the church as part of your visit to the Jeronimos Monastery.

 Vasco da Gama was just one of several legendary Portuguese explorers.
 From Pedro Álvares Cabral to Ferdinand Magellan, the country has a history of producing great explorers who broke new ground for the country and the world.
 The Monument to the Discoveries, built in the 20th century, celebrates Portugal's great explorers and their contribution towards the country's rise to power.
-In the modern monument, visitors can learn about Portugal's history of exploration and see ancient sculptures and carvings.
+I

 Vasco da Gama was legendary.
 The Portuguese explorer was the first European to reach India by sea and the first to link Europe and Asia by an ocean route.
 Jeronimos Monastery was built to commemorate his voyage to India, and the monastery is also his resting place.
 His tomb is located in the church's chancel and gives visitors a chance to learn more about his life and pay tribute to the man who placed Portugal on the world map.